JackHughes03/staying-private-online/README.md

 </ul>

 <h2>1.
 VPN</h2>
 <p>Most of you have heard about a VPN.
 This stand for Virtual Private Network.
 Usually, when you go online, your device connects to the internet directly through your ISP.
 Your data travels from your device, through your ISP's servers, and then out onto the internet.
 When you use a VPN, it's like putting a secure tunnel around your internet connecti0n.
 Instead of connecting directly to your interent, your device first connects to a server operated by the VPN provider, which travels through an encrypted tunnel.
 This means that anyone trying to spy on your internet activity (including ISP and hackers), cannot see what you're doing as it is encrypted.
 The VPN server acts as a middleman between your device and the internet.
 When you access websites or online services, it appears as though your requests are coming from the VPN server's location rather than your actual location.
 A VPN also hides your real IP address, which makes it so much harder for other to track what you're doing.
 If you want to maximise your security, a paid VPN is the best option, although if that is not an option, free ones are better than nothing.
+Remember, when signing up to your VPN, never use your actual details.
+You can use a temporary <a href="https://10minutemail.com/" target="_blank">10 minute email</a> to sign up.

   <h3>Paid VPNs</h3>
   <ul>